Congress set to confirm Biden’s electoral win over Trump

 “I hope that our great vice president comes through for us,” Trump said at a rally in Georgia this week.
 “He’s a great guy.
 Of course, if he doesn’t come through, I won’t like him quite as much.”

 It’s not the first time lawmakers have challenged results.
 Democrats did in 2017 and 2005.
-But the intensity of Trump’s challenge is like nothing in modern times, and an outpouring of current and elected GOP officials warn the showdown is sowing distrust in government and eroding Americans’ faith in democracy.
+But the intensity of Trump’s challenge is like nothing in modern times, and an outpouring of current and elected GOP officials warn the showdown is sowing distrust in government and eroding Americans’ faith in the election process.

-“There is no constitutionally viable means for the Congress to overturn an election,” said Sen. Tim Scott, R-S.C., announcing his refusal to join the effort on the eve of the session.

 Under the rules of the joint session, any objection to a state’s electoral tally needs to be submitted in writing by at least one member of the House and one of the Senate to be considered.
 Each objection will force two hours of deliberations in the House and Senate, ensuring a long day.